ibrahimfe/Data_Science_Project/README.md

 ## Description

-This repository is dedicated to showcasing my journey in data science.
-It contains code and documentation for various small and big projects that I work on as I learn and practice different concepts and techniques related to data analysis, machine learning, and other data science topics.
+This repository is dedicated to showcasing my journey in machine learning.
+It contains code and documentation for various small and big projects that I work on as I learn and practice different concepts and techniques related to computer vision, machine learning, and other machine learning topics.

 ## Projects

 Here's a list of the projects currently included in this repository:

-- **Project 1:** _Brief description of project 1._
+- **Calculate Black Jack Hand:** _Calculate who is better hand in black jack._
-- **Project 2:** _Brief description of project 2._
+- **Machine Learning Project 1:** _Determine the relationship between two sequential._
-- **Project 3:** _Brief description of project 3._
+- **Machine Learning Projcet 2:** _Classifies an image input from MNIST._
 - ...

 Each project should have its own directory in the repository, with its own README file and any necessary code, data, or other resources.